stateful/blog-examples/shebang/README.md

 # Mix & Match Languagues

 In this case, JavaScript + Bash + Ruby.
+Fetching a list of veggies from a REST API.

 ```javascript { terminalRows=20 }
 (async function getVeggies() {